 In the current year, the Group has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board (the AASB) that are relevant to its operations and effective for the current annual reporting period.
-Details of the impact of the adoption of these new accounting standards are set out in the individual accounting policy notes set out below.
+Details of the impact of the adoption of these new accounting standards are set out below.
 The adoption of these standards did not have any impact on the current period or any prior period and is not likely to affect future periods.